-An individual is deemed to be a resident of Canada if he/she stays in Canada for 183 days or more during a tax year, and is not otherwise a resident of Canada (also referred to as the “sojourning” or “183-day” rule).
+Individual are deemed under the Act to be residents of Canada for income tax purposes if they are physically present in Canada for 183 days or more during a tax year, and they are not otherwise residents of Canada (also referred to as the “sojourning” or “183-day” rule).

-However, if the individual is primarily a resident of another jurisdiction that has a tax treaty with Canada and, under the residency tie-breaker rules in that treaty, the individual is primarily resident in that other jurisdiction, he or she will be deemed, under a specific rule in the Income Tax Act (Canada), to be a nonresident of Canada for tax purposes regardless of the sojourning rule described above or the other Canadian domestic residency rules.
+However, if the individuals are primarily residents of another jurisdiction that has a tax treaty with Canada and, under the residency tie-breaker rules in that treaty, the individuals are primarily resident in that other jurisdiction, they will be deemed, under a specific rule in the Act, to be a nonresident of Canada for tax purposes regardless of the sojourning rule described above or the other Canadian domestic residency rules.
 The Québec Taxation Act does not have a similar rule for Québec provincial tax purposes.

 Employers, whether they are residents or nonresidents of Canada, are required to withhold and remit Canadian taxes with respect to all amounts characterized as employment income earned in Canada, even if those amounts are exempt from Canadian income tax under the provisions of an applicable income tax convention, unless a formal waiver letter has been obtained from the CRA.
-Identical Québec provincial withholding requirements apply to compensation earned by employees working in the province of Québec unless a formal waiver is obtained from the MRQ.
-Employers who fail to obtain waivers or to withhold taxes from Canadian source compensation are liable to pay those taxes themselves in addition to penalties and arrears interest that may be assessed on those taxes.
+Identical Québec provincial withholding requirements apply to compensation earned by employees working in the province of Québec unless a formal waiver is obtained from Revenu Québec.
+Employers who fail to obtain waivers or to withhold taxes from Canadian source compensation are liable to pay those taxes themselves in addition to penalties (which range from 10 percent to 20 percent) and arrears interest that may be assessed on those taxes.

 Non-residents need to declare their status when completing Form TD1 “Personal Tax Credits” to determine the correct amount of payroll withholdings.
 If less than 90 percent of the non-resident’s worldwide income for the relevant calendar year will be included when determining taxable income earned in Canada, the non-resident is not entitled to certain tax credits allowed for residents.